jchavezar/vertex-ai-samples/ai-flex/tensorflow/tabular/README.md

 ![](../../images/ai-flex-customjob.png)

 # Getting Started
-All the steps are modular/flexible thereforer order is not important, variables.py is the file for setting the values.
+All the steps are modular/flexible therefor order is not important, variables.py is the file for setting the values.

 ## Training